WICG/inert/README.md

 ## Notes on the polyfill

 The `dist` directory contains two versions of the polyfill. `inert.js` is the debug version, containing an inlined sourcemap, `inert.min.js` is the production version, minified to be as small as possible.
+These are both generated from the ES6 version of `inert.js` which lives in the root directory, and can be used if you don't need to worry about transpilation.

 The polyfill attempts to provide a reasonable fidelity polyfill for the `inert` attribute, however please note: